 Fermentation is started with a pied de cuve that Sebastien prepares every vintage.
 Macerations last about thirty days and fermentation is carried out completely sans soufre with none adding at bottling.

 Kalliste is 80% Sciaccarello and 20% Nielluccio from a schist based soil.
 Fermentation usually lasts for two days and macerations for about 45 days.
 After fermentation, 20% of the volume is kept in demi-muid for 18 months.

 Kalliste translates to the “most beautiful one” in Greek.
 It is what the Greeks called Corsica.

 Sottu Scala is made from the last picked Sciaccarellu at Domaine U Stiliccionu as Sebastien wants to push phenolic maturity.
 It is fermented in a combination of tapered vats and demi-muids and pressed by foot.
 Maceration lasts for about 45 days.

-“Sottu Scala” translates to “under the stairs.”
+“Sottu Scala” translates to “under the stairs,” a reference to keeping the wine and letting it age.
 It is Sebastien's vin de guarde and his most structured wine.

 Sebastien's Vermentino is the only white wine he makes.
 It is whole cluster pressed and fermented entirely in stainless steel.